 Unlike the Compostio and Mr. ECO, the Envirocycle Mini Composter is designed for outside use.
 But with a small profile at 19 × 18.75 × 21.5 inches, and weighing less than 14 pounds, it works well on small decks, porches, or patios.
 It has a 4- to 6-week compost time, so even though it’s a smaller composter, you can produce enough compost to nourish a small garden.
 And it comes fully assembled, so you can start composting your food scraps right away.

 The Compostio Indoor Composter is a stylish composter that will fit right in with your high-end kitchen.
 Unlike traditional composters, the Compostio needs to be plugged in.
 The electricity allows it to generate enough heat to break down even meat, fish, and dairy.
 And you get your compost in just two weeks.
 Measuring in at only 20 x 12 x 20 inches and weighing 22 pounds, the Compostio is great for apartment dwellers and others with limited space.

 Vermicomposting is a great way to compost your kitchen waste as well.
 Worm castings provide rich nutrients for your soil.
 There are many vermicomposting systems on the market.
-The Can-O-Worms Worm Composter has a profile that works well for smaller spaces.
-Measuring 29″ tall x 20″ wide, it can be tucked away out of site while producing great compost for your garden.
+The Worm Factory 360 by Nature’s Footprint has a profile that works well for smaller spaces.
+Measuring 17.9 x 17.9 x 14.9 inches, it can be tucked away out of site while it turns your food scraps into great compost for your garden.